 Instructional methods indicating out of class time, which typically do not include days and times but may require start and end dates:

 - INT – Internship/Externship

 - PRA – Practicum

 - TRP – Trip

 Loyola defines a hybrid course with an in-class and online combination.
 Online courses can be synchronous or asynchronous.
-However, programs other than Emerging Media, Educational Technology, and Master of Business Administration cannot offer 50% or greater of online course credits that would allow a student to complete the degree.

 Please follow these procedures for hybrid, synchronous, simulcast, or asynchronous courses:

 The definition of "hybrid" that was approved both separately and within the new Intellectual Property policy appears below.
 Faculty can incorporate up to 30% of technology infused work without moving into hybrid or online categories.